AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 Apache is a free, open-source software technology that can be used in AWS for a variety of purposes, including:
 ### Apache Web Server
-    A free, open-source web server that delivers web contentover the internet.
-You can install the Apache web server on an EC2 instance
+    A free, open-source web server that delivers web contentover the internet, You can install the Apache web server on an EC2 instance
 ### Apache Cassandra
     An open-source, NoSQL database designed for applicationsthat require fast read and write performance.
 You can use Amazon Keyspaces to run Cassandra workloads.
 ### Apache Spark
     An open-source, distributed processing system used for big dataworkloads.
     It supports code reuse across multiple workloads, including batch processing, interactive queries, real-time analytics, machine learning, and graph processing.
 ### Apache Hadoop
     An open-source framework that is used to efficiently store and process large datasets
 ### Apache Flink